An overview of demand forecasting in Microsoft Dynamics 365 Business Central

 Ensuring demand accuracy

 EazyStock also tracks actual demand throughout the forecast period and provides alerts when it deviates significantly from its projection.
-This allows the user to act on the intel and prevent potential stockouts or excess inventory building-up.
-At the end of a forecast period, it will also highlight extreme forecasting variances, e.g., demand outliers, so the cause can be investigated and future forecasts adjusted accordingly.
+This allows the user to act on the intel and prevent potential stockouts or excess inventory buildup.
+At the end of a forecast period, it will also highlight extreme forecasting variances, e.g., demand outliers, so that the cause can be investigated and future forecasts adjusted accordingly.

 Replacing Business Central and NAV’s forecasting and replenishment functionality